The Dragon Guards the Lover: Why Sovereignty Must Precede Connection

 If you reach for intimacy (horizontal) before you can stand in yourself (vertical), you will collapse into the other person.
 You will look to them to be your ground, your spine, and your sky.
 That isn’t love.
 It’s weight.

 This vertical connection is not about isolation.
-It is about rooting into something other than your partner—the Earth beneath and the vastness above—so that when you meet them, you meet as a whole being, not a hungry ghost.
+It is about rooting into something other than your partner—your body, your values, the ground beneath you, the larger life above you—so that when you meet them, you meet as a whole being, not a hungry ghost.

 The Physics of a Boundary: Value + Action